DataDog/integrations-core/istio/README.md

 ```
 The method for applying these annotations varies depending on the [Istio deployment strategy (Istioctl, Helm, Operator)][22] used.
 Consult the Istio docs for the proper method to apply these pod annotations.

 These annotations reference `discovery` as the `<CONTAINER_IDENTIFIER>` to match the default container name of the pods for the `istiod` deployment.
-If your container name is different adjust accordingly.
+If your container name is different, adjust accordingly.

 ##### OpenMetrics V2 vs OpenMetrics V1
 <div class="alert alert-warning">